 The State of Connecticut Department of Banking administers through the National Mortgage Licensing System (NMLS), the licensing of Mortgage Correspondent Lenders, mortgage brokers, mortgage servicers and mortgage lenders.

 Connecticut Statutes Chapter 36a Section 671 – 671d defines the requirements for the mortgage servicer and mortgage lender regulations.
 Mortgage correspondent lenders need to obtain a license and surety bond prior to offering any mortgage services.
 The surety bond ensures compliance of state laws and honest and ethical business practices.

-4. Indicate on the application any trade names or dba’s that will be used.
+- Indicate on the application any trade names or dba’s that will be used.

-5. Follow a requirement to have an onsite manager or qualifying individual, along with the following: must be licensed as a mortgage loan originator with Connecticut, have worked in the mortgage business industry for a minimum of three of the last five years, and be physically in the main office location.
+- Follow a requirement to have an onsite manager or qualifying individual, along with the following: must be licensed as a mortgage loan originator with Connecticut, have worked in the mortgage business industry for a minimum of three of the last five years, and be physically in the main office location.

-6. Complete the Work Experience Form.
+- Complete the Work Experience Form.